-The table below summarises the Fund's financial liabilities into relevant maturity groupings based on the remaining period as at the end of the reporting period to the contractual maturity date.
+The table below summarises the Fund's financial liabilities into relevant maturity groupings based on the remaining period as at the end of each reporting year/period to the contractual maturity date.
 The amounts in the table are the contractual undiscounted cash flows.